blocktrail/blocktrail-sdk-nodejs/README.md

 ----------
 Unit Tests are created with Mocha and can be ran with `npm test` (or `mocha`)

-We also run jshint and jscs:
+We also run jshint and jscs, these are automatically ran by [travis-ci](https://travis-ci.org/blocktrail/blocktrail-sdk-nodejs) for every commit and pull request.
 ```
 jshint main.js lib/ test/
 ```